International eminence in ophthalmology

 SNEC and SERI launched the VisionSave Mobile Eye Bus that will bring eye screening to the doorstep of Singaporeans, especially the underprivileged community and the elderly living alone and/or have poor mobility.

-SNEC has been appointed as the regional examination and testing centre of the International Joint Commission on Allied Health Personnel in Ophthalmology (IJCAPHO), through a Memorandum of Understanding (MOU) signing on 10 November 2017.
+SNEC was appointed the regional examination and testing centre of the International Joint Commission on Allied Health Personnel in Ophthalmology (IJCAHPO) on 10 November.

 SNEC, SERI and National University of Singapore School of Computing co-developed a new Artificial Intelligence system to screen for diabetic retinopathy, glaucoma and age-related macular degeneration.